- Do my photos have to go online?

 2. What kind of setting do your photo shoots take place in?

 When thinking about how you want your boudoir session to be, it’s important to think about setting.
 Many photographers will shoot either indoor or outdoor, but some exclusively shoot indoors.
-Others will charge an extra fee to go outside in order to cover travel expenses.
+Others will charge an extra fee to go outside in order to cover travel expenses incurred with leaving the studio.

 If you have specific ideas in mind for location, you’ll want to try finding photographers who are familiar shooting in your desired location.
 Search on Pinterest or Google your specific location + boudoir photo shoot.
 You may or may not find examples depending on how popular your desired location is.